Advertiser Disclosure

 These NASDAQ ETFs in Canada allow Canadians to invest in US tech and growth stocks without paying for them in US dollars.

-How To Invest in Nasdaq ETFs in Canada in 2023
+How To Invest in Nasdaq ETFs in Canada in 2024

 Every brokerage in Canada will offer a variety of NASDAQ ETFs to invest in.
-The NASDAQ has more volatility than indices like the S&P 500, but overall it sees outsized gains due to its portfolio of high-growth tech stocks.
+The NASDAQ has more volatility than indices like the S&P 500, but overall, it sees outsized gains due to its portfolio of high-growth tech stocks.

 You can invest in NASDAQ ETFs through any brokerage.
-If you want to invest regularly in the NASDAQ, consider using a discount brokerage like Wealthsimple or Questrade, where you can get low-cost or even zero-commission trades.
+If you want to invest regularly in the NASDAQ, consider using a discount brokerage like Moomoo or Questrade, where you can get low-cost or even zero-commission trades.

 How To Choose Nasdaq ETFs For Your Portfolio